MileHacker Logo

 Major Airports & Airlines

-Lafayette Regional Airport (LFT): Most convenient, offers connections to key hubs (Dallas/Fort Worth, Atlanta, Houston).
-Baton Rouge Metropolitan Airport (BTR): Approximately 1 hour's drive east of Lafayette, a broader selection of flight options.
-Louis Armstrong New Orleans International Airport (MSY): Approximately 2 hours' drive to the to the southeast of Lafayette, the largest international airport in Louisiana, offers the widest range of flights.
+Lafayette Regional Airport (LFT): Most convenient, offers connections to major hubs (Dallas/Fort Worth, Atlanta, Houston).
+Baton Rouge Metropolitan Airport (BTR): Roughly 60 minutes's go east of Lafayette, a wider range of flight options.
+Louis Armstrong Nola International Airport (MSY): Approximately 2 hours' drive to the southeast of Lafayette, the largest international airport in Louisiana, offers the widest range of flights.

 Direct Flight Options